 “Even when it comes to work, I don’t have to worry about visas.
 So thanks, Mum!
 She came to see the film (“Brooklyn”) at Sundance, and for me, she was the most important critic because I wanted her to feel like it had authentically portrayed her struggle.”

 The 23-year-old actress, who grew up in Co.
-Carlow once her parents made the decision to return to Ireland, has spoken recently of her good relationship with her mother, especially on the release of her new movie “Lady Bird” that explores a complex mother-daughter relationship.
+Carlow once her parents made the decision to return to Ireland, has spoken recently of her good relationship with her mother, especially on the release of her movie “Lady Bird” which explores a complex mother-daughter relationship.
 Ronan even ensured that her Mom was on Facetime to witness her picking up her first Golden Globe for that very part, giving her a shout-out during her 2018 acceptance speech.